style-it-themes/appveyor-forums-inspired-dark/README.md

 :asterisk: Full coverage entails styled while using a free open source account, its not bug free, there possible are elements that were likely missed.

+## Related Styles

+Would you like more coverage?
+Visit [*AppVeyor CI Inspired Dark*](https://github.com/style-it-themes/appveyor-ci-inspired-dark) for coverage for AppVeyor CI Builder, AppVeyor Docs, AppVeyor Blog, AppVeyor Support and AppVeyor Pricing coverage style.

 ## Installing

 #### Using a browser extension: